ciaranm/parasols/README.md

     solve_max_clique algorithm order filename.clq

-where filename.clq is in the DIMACS format, algorithm is one of "naive bmcsa ccon ccod ccos tccon tccod tccos tbmcsa dbmcsa", and order is one of "deg ex dynex mw".
+where filename.clq is in the DIMACS format, algorithm is one of:

+    naive:       Very dumb.
+    ccon:        Bitset encoded version of Prosser's MCSa variant
+    ccod:        Like ccon, with size 1 colour classes deferred
+    ccos:        Like ccon, with sorted colour classes (slow)
+    tccon:       Like ccon, threaded
+    tccod:       Like ccod, threaded (probably the best choice)
+    tccos:       Like ccos, threaded
+    bmcsa:       Older bitset encoded version of Prosser's MCSa variant
+    tbmcsa:      Older threaded bmcsa
+    dbmcsa:      Another older threaded bmcsa

+and order is one of:

+    deg:         Degree (Prosser's 1)
+    ex:          Exdegree (Prosser's 2)
+    dynex:       Dynamic exdegree (Tomita's MCS ordering?
+Probably best)
+    mw:          Minimum width (Prosser's 3.
+Better when all degrees are equal.)
+    none:        No ordering (typically bad, except on trivial graphs)
+    rev:         Reverse ordering (equally bad)
+    revdeg:      Reverse deg (terrible)
+    revex:       Reverse ex (terrible)
+    revdynex:    Reverse dynex (terrible)
+    revmw:       Reverse mw (terrible)

 There are various options, use 'solve_max_clique --help' to list them.

 If you are just looking for decent results, rather than experimenting, a good choice of parameters is:

     solve_max_clique tccod dynex filename.clq

+Note that we do most of our memory allocation on the stack.
+If you're dealing with large graphs and you get segfaults, you probably need to increase the stack size.
+Depending upon your shell, you could try something like this:

+    ulimit -s 128000

 The output is as follows: